Our Planning Team is here to help guide you through planning requirements to make the application process easier.

 This is a voluntary process that only applies to single houses and extensions or renovations to existing single houses.

-An application for a deemed-to-comply check must be made to the City using the correct form, found in the relevant forms section below.
+An application for a deemed-to-comply check must be made to the City using the following form below.

 The fee for a deemed-to-comply check is currently $295.